SD › Dalat Best Hotels

 - Built in 1922, linked to Du Parc hotel and the golf course.

-- Only 43 rooms, with another 30 rooms to be finished by mid-2018 in an adjacent building.
+- Only 43 rooms, with another 30 rooms in an adjacent building.

 - Magnificent setting inside a huge garden (far from street noise); vast lawns and English gardens of roses and rhododendrons sloping up from the road, with a flight of regal steps to the front door.